-- A. Preserve Shelby's "green space", areas of steep slope and wet land. - B. Recognize that some portions of the Town have areas of highly productive soils and have continuing agricultural operations.
-Maintain State Farmland Preservation Program participation. - C. Encourage development adjacent to existing development, do not discourage other development.
+- a.
+Preserve Shelby's "green space", areas of steep slope and wet land - b.
+Recognize that some portions of the Town have areas of productive soils and have continuing agricultural operations.
+Maintain State farmland Preservation Programs participants. - c.
+Encourage development adjacent to existing development.